bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 - Load by drag&drop into the editor the file ``emoji.py``
 - [ ] Confirm the modal dialogue displays 'The "emoji" module has been added to the filesystem.'
+- [ ] Confirm the file shows up in the files list with the same title.
 - Return to the editor and replace the current script with the following::